When we look at neighbourhood rooftops,

 and gives them their unique character.

-in the direction perpendicular to the corrugations, but not parallel to them.
+the sheet material, in the direction perpendicular to the corrugations, but not parallel to them.

 Early manual corrugated iron roller.